Why Denoise?

 : The audio or video file to be processed.

-Return Result (JSON):
+Return Results (JSON):

 - Success (stream=0):